Updated: Mar 1

 The reason I ask this is two-fold.

 The first reason, I ask this, is because recently, there has been rioting in the USA about a police officer being instrumental in the death of a man who just happened to have skin colour which was different.
-Surely, after so many instances of this happening the world over, we'd have laws and consequences for their breach to stop this from happening.
+Surely, after so many instances of this happening the world over, we'd have laws and consequences for their breach to stop this from reoccurring.
 Apparently, what we have is insufficient, because an officer in Australia seems to have gotten away with multiple counts of rape, until recently.

 I'm not condemning police officers (while they seem to be the culprits in those two cases), because I think cops do tremendous work, and I'm deeply thankful for their commitment to truth and fairness.